finalfusion/finalfrontier/man/finalfrontier-deps.1.md

-% FF-TRAIN-DEPS(1) % Daniel de Kok, Sebastian Pütz % Apr 6, 2019
+% FINALFRONTIER-DEPS(1) % Daniel de Kok, Sebastian Pütz % Apr 6, 2019

 NAME
 ====

-**ff-train-deps** -- train dependency-based word embeddings with subword representations
+**finalfrontier deps** -- train dependency-based word embeddings with subword representations

 SYNOPSIS
 ========

-**ff-train-deps** [*options*] *corpus* *output*
+**finalfrontier deps** [*options*] *corpus* *output*

 DESCRIPTION
 ===========

-The **ff-train-deps** trains dependency based word embeddings (Levy and Goldberg, 2014) using data from a *corpus* in CONLL-X format.
+The **finalfrontier-deps** subcommand trains dependency based word embeddings (Levy and Goldberg, 2014) using data from a *corpus* in CONLL-X format.
 The corpus contains sentences seperated by empty lines.
 Each sentence needs to be annotated with a dependency graph.
 After training, the embeddings are written to *output* in the finalfusion format.

 OPTIONS
 =======